Eselsmesse/Eselsmesse/README.md

 <p><a href="www.linkedin.com/in/denis-chemodanov-7055a01b3"><img src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white" height=25></a></p>

 ### My name is Denis Chemodanov :raising_hand:
 I am a novice data science specialist.
 Looking for ways to improve the world around me through knowledge and analysis.
 Passionate about improving existing products, processes and finding insights into company products.
-I strive to be at the cutting edge of innovative technologies
+I strive to be at the cutting edge of innovative technologies.

 <h3>My Repositories</h3>